Newfoundland & Labrador - Local 820

 Rozalind MacPhail

-Rozalind MacPhail brings over 25 years of experience working in the music industry.
+Rozalind MacPhail brings over 30 years of experience working in the music industry.
 In her role as Executive Director and Vice-President of AFM Local 820, Rozalind helps musicians learn about pension, instrument insurance, filing contracts, applying for U.S. touring and more.
-Outside of the office, Rozalind works as a touring artist, film composer, session musician, music educator and life coach.
+Outside of the office, Rozalind works as a performer, recording artist, film composer, educator and professional coach.

 Kate Read